unicode-org/message-format-wg/exploration/exact-match-selector-options.md

 That is, the message "{$var :string}" when formatted contains the resolved string value of the variable `$var`.

+Other selectors may follow the example of `:number`, which includes an option `select` that may take a value `exact`.

 ## Alternatives Considered

 _What other solutions are available?_